casey-dietz/task-manager-api/README.md

 # task-manager-api

-• This is a backend application built using Node.js, Express, MongodDB, Mongoose.js, and Postman.
+• This is a backend application built using Node.js, Express, MongodDB, Mongoose.js, and Postman

 • API allows a user to sign-up, login, logout, and create, read, update and delete (CRUD) tasks